jxnl/blog/docs/writing/posts/couch.md

 We can roll up futons and put them in the closet.
 And when we're ready, we can also go to bed and sleep.

 ![](https://images.squarespace-cdn.com/content/v1/5f112d7df383b42d19a6f117/1594973446712-FSKXDFHOD8UXI9I5TQ29/Quadruple%2BSuite%2B-%2BRoom%2B2.jpg)

+## What to Take Away

+This is all a long-winded way of saying that:

+1. The fact that couches point you in a direction that is not towards the other... ...is some existential nonsense.
+2. The fact that we want to be in some sedentary seated state for many hours at a time... ...is detrimental to your health.
+3. If we actually believe that the ability to go from a seated position to a standing position is predictive of our own mortality, we should just practice the movement.
+4. When we limit the special spaces to just be that on the couch, we waste so much potential and so much space.
+Further limiting our ability to connect with and invite people into our home.
+5. If we can learn from the the tag me room for example, we could have a space that is multipurpose and multifaceted that can transcend a single use.
+It can be a frame with which we see our own potential.